skbetz54/Samuel_DATA606/Notebooks/README.md

 # **Capstone Notebooks**

-This directory contains all the notebooks (done using mostly Google Colaboratory) use to bring about my final product.
+This directory contains all the notebooks (done using Google Colaboratory) use to bring about my final product.
 Throughout this (Spring 2022) semester, I will continually update this page to add links and descriptions to each notebook.

 **<ins>Links to (Colaboratory) Notebooks</ins>**